cjoana/cjoana.github.io/index.md

 # [About me](/about)

-I am doctoral resercher interested in numerical relativity and cosmology.
-I study topics of the early Universe such inflation and possible observables from primordial black holes, cosmic strings, and more.
+I am a doctoral researcher interested in numerical relativity and cosmology.
+I study topics of the early Universe such as inflation and possible observables from primordial black holes, cosmic strings, and more.
+Most of my work is performing numerical simulations, where I use the GRChombo code and I contribute to its development and maintenance.

-I enjoy a FNRS-FRIA grant to do my reserarch at [CURL](https://curl.group) in Belgium.
+I enjoy a FNRS-FRIA grant to do my research at UCLouvain, [CURL](https://curl.group) in Belgium.

+I am also very passionate about neuroscience.
+I the past, I have worked for the [INM-6](https://www.fz-juelich.de/inm/inm-6/EN/Home/home_node_INM6.html) at the Juelich Research Center.
+The collaboration is still ongoing, I am part of the Active vision project.

 You can find my research and codes in [GitHub](https://github.com/cjoana).

+I am also a Chess enthusiast and I usually play in [Chess.com](https://www.chess.com/member/cjoana).

 ### Research